iotexproject/iotex-docs/docs/developer/hardware/pebble-backend-integration.md

 ![](/img/developer/pebble-backend/thingsboard-login.png)

-In the navigation panle, click on **devices**: you should see your Pebble Tracker among the listed devices, with label `nrf-...` followed by the IMEI number:
+In the navigation panle, click on **devices**: you should see your Pebble among the listed devices, with label `nrf-...` followed by the IMEI number:

 ![](/img/developer/pebble-backend/thingsboard-device.png)